COVID-19 News and Updates

 - On the next screen, enter the verification code, select Next, and enter your profile information to complete your setup.
 You can begin messaging with your provider once you have completed these steps!

 It is important to note that our practices have instated specific protocols to reduce the possibility of COVID-19 transmission.
-Annual exam office visits will be delayed until further notice.
 For gynecological problem visits, please call your physician's office to determine whether a telemedicine visit, or physical office visit, is needed.
 All obstetric patients will continue to have routine prenatal care and testing as planned.

 For the health and safety of our patients and staff, we are not allowing children, family members and guests to your visit.